-ANNUAL REPORT JULY 1, 2018-JUNE 30, 2019

-6 II 100

-UNIVERSITY CENTER FOR SOCIAL AND URBAN RESEARCH

 CONTENTS

 - 1. Who We Are

 - 3. Message From the Interim Director

 - 4. Programs

 - 5. UCSUR as a Hub for Social, Behavioral, Economic, and Health Sciences Research

-- 6. What We Do: Center Resources
+- What We Do: Center Resources

 Survey Research Services

 Urban and Regional Analysis Services

 Gerontology Services

 Qualitative Data Analysis Services

-Acquisition and Management of Secondary Data

-Information Technology Infrastructure
+Acquisition and Management of Secondary Data Information Technology Infrastructure

 Program Evaluation Services

 - 16. Faculty Development Awards

-- 17. Core Staff Faculty Associates
+- 17. Core Staff

+Faculty Associates

 - 19. Projects

-- 25. Publications 2018-19
+- 25. Publications 2019-20

+Some photos in this publication were taken prior to the COVID-19 pandemic and do not necessarily reflect current health and safety guidelines.

+Goals

+The University Center for Social and Urban Research (UCSUR) was established in 1972 to serve as a resource for researchers and educators interested in the basic and applied social and behavioral sciences.
+UCSUR promotes and coordinates interdisciplinary research focused on the social, economic, and health issues most relevant to our society.
+Specific goals of UCSUR fall into four broad domains:

+- 1. Provide state-of-the-art research support services and infrastructure for investigators interested in interdisciplinary research in public policy and the social, behavioral, and health sciences (engage in research of impact; build foundational strength).

+- 2. Support the community service mission of the University by providing data and conducting policy analysis for the region (strengthen communities; engage in research of impact).

+- 3. Develop nationally recognized research programs within the Center in a few selected areas (currently family caregiving; elder abuse; and technology and aging) (engage in research of impact).

+- 4. Support the teaching mission of the University by offering interdisciplinary training and mentoring diverse graduate students, post-doctoral fellows, and junior faculty (advance educational excellence; embrace diversity and inclusion).

 WHO WE ARE

-University Center for Social and Urban Research (UCSUR)
+University Center for Social and Urban Research

 he mission of UCSUR is to work collaboratively to conduct interdisciplinary research that improves communities and addresses social, economic, health, and policy issues most relevant to society.
-UCSUR carries out this mission by (1) providing research support infrastructure and training; (2) conducting original research in a few focused areas, including urban impact analysis, survey methodology, and

-psychosocial aspects of aging; and (3) enhancing access to local and national policy-relevant data.
+UCSUR carries out this mission by: (1) providing research support infrastructure and training; (2) conducting original research in a few focused areas, including urban impact analysis, survey methodology, and psychosocial aspects of aging; and (3) enhancing access to local and national policy-relevant data.

-To achieve the strategic goals of the Center, UCSUR maintains a permanent research infrastructure available to faculty and the community with the capacity to: 1.
-Conduct all types of survey research and quantitative data analysis 2.
-Acquire, manage, store, and analyze secondary and administrative data sets including census data and data of unique local interest 3.
-Obtain, format, and analyze spatial data 4.
-Carry out regional econometric modeling 5.
-Design and carry out descriptive, evaluation, and intervention studies 6.
-Conduct qualitative data collection and analysis Our research infrastructure is organized under four core programs: 1.
-Survey Research Program (SRP), which is responsible for all aspects of survey research and quantitative data analysis; 2.
-Urban and Regional Analysis Program (URA), which acquires, manages, and analyzes secondary and administrative data sets; does regional econometric modeling; and obtains, formats, and analyzes spatial data; 3.
-Gerontology Program, which provides expertise in the design, measurement, and analysis of descriptive, evaluation, and intervention studies focused on older adults; and 4.
+To achieve the strategic goals of the Center, UCSUR maintains a permanent research infrastructure available to faculty and the community with the capacity to: - 1.
+Conduct all types of survey research and quantitative data analysis - 2.
+Acquire, manage, store, and analyze secondary and administrative data sets including Census data and data of unique local interest - 3.
+Obtain, format, and analyze spatial data - 4.
+Carry out regional econometric modeling - 5.
+Design and carryout descriptive, evaluation, and intervention studies - 6.
+Conduct qualitative data collection and analysis Our research infrastructure is organized under four core programs: - Survey Research Program (SRP), which is responsible for all aspects of survey research and quantitative data analysis; - 2.
+Urban and Regional Analysis Program (URA), which acquires, manages, and analyzes secondary and administrative data sets; does regional econometric modeling; and obtains, formats, and analyzes spatial data; - 3.
+Gerontology Program, which provides expertise in the design, measurement, and analysis of descriptive, evaluation, and intervention studies focused on older adults; and - 4.
 Qualitative Data Analysis Program (QDAP), which supports the collection and analysis of open-ended text data using rigorous computer-based methods.
-GOALS The University Center for Social and Urban Research (UCSUR) was established in 1972 to serve as a resource for researchers and educators interested in the basic and applied social and behavioral sciences.
-UCSUR promotes and coordinates interdisciplinary research focused on the social, economic, and health issues most relevant to our society.
-Specific goals of UCSUR fall into four broad domains: 1.
-Provide state-of-the-art research support services and infrastructure for investigators interested in interdisciplinary research in public policy and the social, behavioral, and health sciences (engage in research of impact; build foundational strength).
-2. Support the community service mission of the University by providing data and conducting policy analysis for the region (strengthen communities; engage in research of impact).
-3. Develop nationally recognized research programs within the Center in a few selected areas (currently family caregiving; elder abuse; and technology and aging) (engage in research of impact).
-4. Support the teaching mission of the University by offering interdisciplinary training and mentoring diverse graduate students, postdoctoral fellows, and junior faculty (advance educational excellence; embrace diversity and inclusion).